Skip to content

 sudo cp bin/dcm /usr/local/bin/

-By default, the CLI connects to the API gateway at http://localhost:9080.
+By default, the CLI connects to the control plane at http://localhost:8080.
 You can verify it’s working with:

 dcm version